-Keep scrolling to see Bike Perfect's pick of the best hardtail mountain bikes from cross-country whippets to the truly hardcore.
+Keep scrolling to see Bike Perfect's pick of the best hardtail mountain bikes, from cross-country whippets to the truly hardcore.

 The best hardtail mountain bikes

 Cannondale uses its top-tier BallisTec Hi-MOD Carbon which builds into a frame with a claimed weight of 900g.
-To reduce fatigue, SAVE micro flex zones are built into the seat tube and Ai Offset rear triangle for impact absorption when standing during descents or seated pedalling.
-Cannondale uses a proprietary Ai Offset rear end which gives the F-Si a short 427mm chainstay for an agile ride quality without sacrificing tyre clearance or front gearing options.
+To reduce fatigue, SAVE micro flex zones are built into the seat tube and Ai Offset rear triangle for impact absorption when standing during descents or seated pedaling.
+Cannondale uses a proprietary Ai Offset rear end which gives the F-Si a short 427mm chainstay for an agile ride quality without sacrificing tire clearance or front gearing options.

 Cannondale's Lefty fork concept has long been much of an oddity with its single leg design.
 The new generation Ocho Carbon single crown fork features 100mm of tunable and plush travel and is controlled with a cable lockout.
 A 55mm offset is part of Cannondale's OutFront steering geometry for stable yet nimble handling characteristics.

 Santa Cruz established its reputation with trail and downhill bikes.
-The company’s engineering focus is biased toward descending but with the Highball it proves that if you wish to race a Californian cross-country frame that isn’t from the big red ‘S’, you have alternatives.
+The company’s engineering focus is biased toward descending, but with the Highball it proves that if you wish to race a Californian cross-country frame that isn’t from the big red ‘S’, you have alternatives.

 Trail-shredding performance doesn't have to cost the earth, for just a small bump in cost over the best mountain bikes under £1000, we think the Vitus Sentier 29 VRX offers an unbeatable package.
-In fact, if you're looking for a bike for days tearing up trail centres and local singletrack the Sentier VRX makes it hard to justify spending more money.
+In fact, if you're looking for a bike for days tearing up trail centers and local singletrack the Sentier VRX makes it hard to justify spending more money.

 Many companies have embraced the do-everything capabilities of trail hardtails and Kona's Big Honzo has been leading the trail bike category for a long time.
-To create a bike that can take on anything Kona has used its trail carbon fibre to build a frame that has enough brutish qualities to muscle through the toughest terrain while still light enough to pedal all day.
+To create a bike that can take on anything Kona has used its trail carbon fiber to build a frame that has enough brutish qualities to muscle through the toughest terrain while still light enough to pedal all day.

 The Big Honzo's biggest strength is its adaptability.
 All frames have the same low standover height so bike size can be chosen on reach figures without being stifled by leg length.
-Kona has designed the Honzo around 27.5+ with enough clearance for a 3-inch tyre but is also compatible with 29er wheels.
+Kona has designed the Honzo around 27.5+ with enough clearance for a 3-inch tire but is also compatible with 29er wheels.